rickyfili10/mojito/README.md

    - Impose additional restrictions 🟰<br>

 Screen drivers based on https://github.com/Kudesnick/1.44inch-LCD-HAT-Code 💻<br>
+⚠️ The rest of the credits will be implemented shortly ⚠️
 ## --- By BlacKat team. ツ ---
 # Please follow us and drop a star! ⭐